bekk/wasm-workshop/tasks/7/README.md

 Some things that are not implemented:
 - Food
-- The ability for the snake to grow beyond one cell
+- The ability for the snake to grow
 - Detecting whether the snake has collided with its own body

+## Other languages instead of Rust?

+If you prefer to solve this task using another programming language than Rust, then you can for instance use AssemblyScript or Kotlin instead.
+We _think_ this should be possible without _too_ much hassle, however you will need to translate the provided code to your chosen language yourself.

 ## Running the code